Other Blueprints

 • (Optional) Any additional hardware (beyond the Ansible-managed Aether servers) required to support the blueprint.

-• A Jenkins job, added to the set of OnRamp integration tests, verifies that the blueprint successfully deploys Aether.
+• A Jenkins pipeline, added to the set of OnRamp integration tests, verifies that the blueprint successfully deploys Aether.
+These pipelines are defined by Groovy scripts, and can be found in the aether-jenkins repo.

 The goal of establishing a well-defined procedure for adding new blueprints to OnRamp is to encourage the community to contribute (and maintain) new Aether configurations and deployment scenarios.[1]
 The rest of this section documents community-contributed blueprints to-date.